1758-03-13 - Skirmish of Snow Shoes

-At 1:15 pm, sieur La Durantaye from the Compagnies Franches de la Marine immediately set out at the head of a body of 96 Canadian Iroquois and Nipissing warriors and a few Milices Canadiennes to meet the approaching enemy.
+At 1:15 p.m., Sieur La Durantaye from the Compagnies Franche de la Marine immediately set out at the head of a body of 96 Canadian Iroquois and Nipissing warriors and a few Milices Canadiennes to meet the approaching enemy.

-At 1:30 pm, another detachment of 205 men under the command of Jean-Baptiste Levreault de Langis de Montégron (aka Langis) left Fort Carillon and followed La Durantaye.
-It consisted of soldiers of the Compagnies Franche de la Marine and La Reine Infanterie along with Canadian militia and Indians.
-They took their way up the valley of Trout Brook, a mountain gorge that opens from the west upon the valley of Fort Carillon, and the Montagne Pelée (actual Rogers Rock).
+At 1:30 p.m., another detachment of 205 men under the command of Jean-Baptiste Levreault de Langis de Montégron (aka Langis) left Fort Carillon and followed La Durantaye.
+It consisted of soldiers of the Compagnies Franche de la Marine and La Reine Infanterie along with some Milices Canadiennes and Native American warriors.
+They took their way up the valley of Trout Brook, a mountain gorge that opens from the west upon the valley of Fort Carillon, and the Montagne Pelée.

-Towards 3:00 pm, Rogers reached a point nearly west of the mountain that bears his name.
-The rough and rocky ground was buried more than 1 m. in snow, and all around stood the gray trunks of the forest.
+Towards 3:00 p.m., Rogers reached a point nearly west of the mountain that bears his name (present-day Rogers Rock).
+The rough and rocky ground was buried more than 1 meter in snow, and all around stood the grey trunks of the forest.
 Close on the right was a steep hill, and at a little distance on the left was the brook, lost under ice and snow.
-A scout from the front told Rogers that a party of Indians was approaching along the bed of the frozen stream, on which he ordered his men to halt, face to that side, and advance cautiously.
-La Durantaye's Indians, forming the French vanguard, soon appeared and received a fire that killed 3 of them and drove back the rest in confusion on their main body.
+A scout from the front told Rogers that a party of Native Americans was approaching along the bed of the frozen stream, on which he ordered his men to halt, face to that side, and advance cautiously.
+La Durantaye's Native Americans, forming the French vanguard, soon appeared and received a fire that killed three of them and drove back the rest in confusion on their main body.